DanisAlukaev/XCBs/README.md

 # Cross-Modal Conceptualization in Bottleneck Models

-> How can you start talking to your model in the same language?
+> How can you start talking to your model in the same concepts?

 ## 🎯 Abstract